Tai Tran

 Composite signals and patterns

-Similarly, if Valgo identifies a confluence of signals, for example a bullish BOS occurring near a known support level while an oversold RSI triggers, this could be packaged into a higher-level insight object as well, which the agent and UI can label as a special scenario.
+Similarly, if Valgo identifies a confluence of signals, e.g. a bullish BOS occurring near a known support level while an oversold RSI triggers, it packages this into a higher-level insight object as well, which the agent and UI label as a special scenario.
 The important aspect is that Valgo does not throw away these insights or hide them inside a "black box" model; it retains them as explicit data structures.
 This leads to a form of built-in documentation of what the system is observing in the market at any time.

 Interpretability and debugging

 Treating these elements as first-class citizens yields immediate interpretability.
-For a human, it is a lot easier to understand “the system went long because it saw a BOS after a liquidity sweep” than understanding a cryptic model feature.
-Because Valgo can literally say that in its logs or UI, since it has named events for BOS, sweeps, and so on, any action taken by the agent can be traced back to tangible market phenomena.
+For a human operator, it is significantly easier to understand “the system went long because it saw a BOS after a liquidity sweep” than understanding a cryptic model feature.
+Because Valgo logs and visualises those events in its UI, with named events for BOS, sweeps, and so on, any action taken by the agent is traced back to tangible market phenomena.

-This is valuable for debugging and for building trust in the system: users and maintainers can audit the system’s behavior in plain market terms.
-The LLM’s reasoning might read like a trader’s journal entry, referencing these objects, which builds confidence that the AI is “seeing” the market in a human-relatable way.
+This is valuable for debugging and for building trust in the system: users and maintainers audit the system’s behaviour in plain market terms.
+The LLM’s reasoning reads like a trader’s journal entry, referencing these objects, which builds confidence that the AI is “seeing” the market in a human-relatable way.

 Efficiency and performance